domenicostefani/domenicostefani/README.md

 - 🎸 Deep Learning on embedded computers for  Real-time **Guitar technique recognition**

 I'm passionate about music, *audio software development* and have been coding C++ JUCE plugins since 2020.
-More info about my work is on my [website 🌐](https://www.domenicostefani.com/about.html).

 <div align="center" style="vertical-align: middle;">
   <div style="width: 100%; vertical-align: middle;">